Wood glue: Polyurethane

-Polyurethane glue (trade names include Gorilla Glue and Excel) is becoming increasingly popular in the USA after being used for years in other countries.
+Polyurethane glue (trade names include Gorilla Glue and Excel) is becoming increasingly popular in the US after being used for years in other countries.
 It bonds to textile fibers, metals, plastics, glass, sand, ceramics and rubber, in addition to wood.
 Polyurethane wood adhesives are normally prepolymers terminated with isocyanate groups.
 When exposed to moisture, isocyanates react with water and thus cure the adhesives.
 Therefore, one-component polyurethane adhesives are also named as moisture-cure polyurethanes.
 In addition, interactions between polyurethanes and wood polymers can significantly influence bond performance.
 Polyurethane glues expand when they cure, improving adhesion where the fit is not tight.
 Unlike PVA glues, they can be used to glue end grains.
 However, in water-saturating tests, polyurethane bonds "were much less durable than the resorcinol bonds on both [Douglas-fir and yellow birch]."

+Recently, some new polyurethane-based resins have been used to glue even green wood having high moisture content.